Weightlifting (Working Out) – Not Good Enough (Psychology)(Pain)(Strain)(Injuries)(Posture)(Alexander Technique)

-This ebook, An Alexander Technique Approach to Piano Technique, is published in a PDF format.
-It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the accurate piano technique you want without sacrificing your body.
+This ebook, An Alexander Technique Approach to Weightlifting (Working Out), is published in a PDF format.
+It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the weightlifting technique you want without sacrificing your body.

 This ebook is also for sale on all AMAZON websites in a KINDLE format.